CKY-DT: History

-Although the personalities have since changed on several occasions, the station's newscast has remained Manitoba's #1 newscast, increasing its lead in recent years due in part to the demise of CHMI's newscasts and budget cuts at CBWT.
-Currently, CKY-TV is the market's only station with a weekday noon newscast.
+Although the personalities have since changed on several occasions, the station's newscast has remained Manitoba's highest-rated newscast.
 As of today, CKY-TV is the oldest private television station in Manitoba since CKX-TV's demise.

 In 2001, Moffat Broadcasting was purchased by Shaw Cablesystems, which was not interested in CKY-TV or its co-owned cable channel, WTN.
 CKY-TV was purchased by Bell Globemedia, while WTN was purchased by Corus Entertainment, moving to Toronto, and becoming the W Network.
 Now a CTV owned-and-operated station, promos on CKY-TV became similar to the other CTV owned-and-operated stations.
 However, Shaw returned to the television station business five years later, acquiring CJBN-TV, a now defunct Global Television Network affiliate, in nearby Kenora, Ontario.

 On May 15, 2006, the station's studios moved to a new facility near Winnipeg's Bell MTS Place.
 This move was prompted by economic development in the area, including the Polo Park Shopping Centre, and the likelihood that CKY-TV's studios would be bought off by developers to use the property for additional retail space.
 The demolition of Winnipeg Arena and the possible development of a new football stadium to replace Canad Inns Stadium would have likely placed the broadcasting facility in a position of being surrounded by retail developments.

 CKY-TV's new studios use state-of-the-art technology, and little was moved from the old studios to the new facility.
 The existing news set was moved to CFQC, the CTV owned-and-operated station in Saskatoon, and some technical equipment was sent to CTV's Quebec City bureau.
 In addition, the master control of the station was moved to 9 Channel Nine Court, home of flagship CTV station CFTO-TV in Toronto.

 Another likely reason for the move is that CKY-TV had more space than it needed.
 With WTN, CITI-FM and CKY-FM moving to new studios in recent years, plus the reduction of local, in-studio programming on CKY-TV since 1991, a new, although smaller, facility suited CKY-TV's needs.
 In recent years, CKY-TV has allowed studio space to be rented for third-party productions, including the locally produced film Blue State.